RNCryptor/JNCryptor/README.md

 </dependency>
 ````

-The Javadocs can also be browsed online (TODO).
+The Javadocs can also be browsed online: [JNCryptor Javadocs](http://rncryptor.github.io/JNCryptor/javadoc/).

 Using JNCryptor
 ----------------